Verbal autopsy standards: ascertaining and attributing causes of death

 A WHO VA working group was established at the first meeting of the WHO Reference Group on Global Health Statistics, 9–10 December 2013.
 This group is chaired by Daniel Chandramohan of the London School of Hygiene and Tropical Medicine.
 It brings together experts in this field, and it has agreed upon the WHO verbal autopsy Instrument 2016 for data collection in countries, based on the recent experiences.
 This instrument will is the basis for multiple analytical methods including physician-based diagnosis, InterVA, Tariff and others.
 The group will further address data sharing, the development of standardized data sets, methods for validation of verbal autopsy analysis, and reference definitions for causes of death of interest to ensure consistency with ICD classification rules.

-The tool will evolve based on users’ feedback and further evidence from the field.
-The users are asked to share the information collected in their verbal autopsy (VA) in a way that allows assessment of validity and feasibility of the questions in the field.
+The tool will be reviewed in 2020, based on users’ feedback and further evidence from the field.
+The users are asked to share the information collected in their verbal autopsy in a way that allows assessment of validity and feasibility of the questions in the field.

 Translations of the WHO VA instrument (table format) and materials should be shared with WHO (email@example.com) in order to become available for other users.
 They will become available from this web page.

 - Tariff (SmartVA Application), Institute for Health Metrics and Evaluation (IHME)

 - Review of the WHO Verbal Autopsy Instruments: December 19-22, 2011 meeting report

 - Report of the WHO Technical Consultation on Verbal Autopsy Tools: November 2004

 Page updated on 1 February 2018